 What riders can I add to my life insurance policy?

 MassMutual offers a number of riders to enhance your policy for an additional premium.
 The availability of each rider varies by the type of policy.
 Some popular options include:

-- Guaranteed insurability.
+- Guaranteed insurability rider.
 Allows you to increase your death benefit at certain ages without having to prove your health status.
 It’s often used on whole life policies bought on children, allowing them to increase coverage when they’re adults.

 How much does MassMutual life insurance cost?